fieldtrip/website/workshop/practicalmeeg2022/handson_raw2erp.md

     end % for each run

 {% include markup/danger %}
 The previous code is more difficult than needed because the pruned derivative dataset is NOT according to the BIDS standard.
-First of all, some files are missing.
-More importantly, MEG and EEG derivatives are not finalized and part of BIDS yet.
+First of all, some files are missing due to the pruning.
+More importantly, MEG and EEG derivatives are not finalized and not part of BIDS yet.
 They are being discussed [here](https://bids.neuroimaging.io/bep021).

-Although we have the file with the data and original trigger codes
+Although we have the MaxFiltered fif file with the data and original trigger codes

-    sub-01_ses-meg_task-facerecognition_run-01_meg.fif
+    sub-01_ses-meg_task-facerecognition_run-01_proc-sss_meg.fif

-according to BIDS we would also have expected
+according to BIDS we would also have expected its sidecars

-    sub-01_ses-meg_task-facerecognition_run-01_meg.json
+    sub-01_ses-meg_task-facerecognition_run-01_proc-sss_meg.json
-    sub-01_ses-meg_task-facerecognition_run-01_events.tsv
+    sub-01_ses-meg_task-facerecognition_run-01_proc-sss_events.tsv

 {% include markup/end %}